charlestonsoftware/moneypress-cafepress/readme.txt

 = Pro Pack Available =

-MoneyPress : CafePress Edition has a Pro Pack available that provides additional features including the ability to create custom CSS themes for the listings.
+[MoneyPress : CafePress Edition](http://www.cybersprocket.com/products/wpquickcafepress/) has a Pro Pack Add-On available that provides additional features including the ability to create custom CSS themes for the listings.
 It is also a great way to help support future development.

+Some of the features in the Pro Pack Add-On that are not found in the LE version include:

+* [Theme System](http://redmine.cybersprocket.com/projects/wpcafepress/wiki/Themes) : Use one of our basic themes including multi-column output or easily create and add your own.
+* [More Settings](http://redmine.cybersprocket.com/projects/wpcafepress/wiki/Setttings) : More settings for better listing control.

 = Upgrades =